Min-KiD/Optimization-Project/README.md

 - The total area of the field is A

-Goal: the profit is the maximum and the total cost of production is less than or equal to a value of C For more details, please read in `Report.pdf`
+Goal: the profit is the maximum and the total cost of production is less than or equal to a value of C For more details, please read in `Report.pdf` or `Optimization.pptx`

 # How to run algorithm
 Create a text file for the input called `test.txt`, the input includes: